Michigan Long Term Disability Insurance Claim Attorneys

-Did you suffer an injury outside of work or were you diagnosed with an illness?
-If you purchased an individual disability policy or your employer provides coverage, you can file a claim for benefits.
+Did you suffer an injury outside of work or were you diagnosed with an illness that will prevent you from working for an extended period of time?
+If you purchased an individual disability policy or your employer provides long term disability coverage, you can file a claim for benefits.
 Abell and Capitan Law can handle all stages of the disability claims process, and fight for maximum compensation.

 Insurance companies look for reasons to deny a policyholder’s claim or delay providing payments for as long as possible.
 Our Michigan disability insurance claim attorneys can review your policy and determine what you’re entitled to receive.